skiqqy/C45DiscordBot/CONTRIBUTING.md

 Anything beyond 50 characters needs to be placed in the description in bullet form.

 ## Pull requests

+The heading of a pull request must relate to the issue you are solving.
+No emojis go into the PR.
+You may open your PR at any time to indicate that you are working on a certain issue and allow others to track your work, but if you are not ready to merge yet then add "WIP:" to the beginning of your title.

 Pull requests are to be used when merging your branch into `master`.
 If your branch is behind use the "Rebase and commit" option or simply "Merge and commit".
-We will not use "Squash and commit" as you should squash your commits inot a handful of meaningful ones if there are any superfluous or excessively large number of commits in your branch.
+We will not use "Squash and commit" as you should squash your commits into a handful of meaningful ones if there are any superfluous or excessively large number of commits in your branch.

 If you would like a code review then add a contributor as a reviewer.